LiliaFramework/Lilia/documentation/docs/libraries/lia.admin.md

 ## Overview

 The admin library manages user groups, privileges, and bans.
-It automatically disables itself when the SAM or ServerGuard admin mods are detected.
+It automatically disables itself when the SAM admin mod is detected.

 The base user groups `user`, `admin`, and `superadmin` are created automatically and cannot be removed.